 Why choose nursing at WSU?

-The WSU nursing program is fully accredited by the National League of Nursing Accreditating Commission (NLNAC).
+The WSU nursing program is fully accredited by the Accreditation Commission for Education in Nursing (ACEN), formerly known as the National League for Nursing Accrediting Commission (NLNAC).
 More than 95 percent of WSU nursing students are placed in a career within six months of graduation.
 WSU nursing students participate in a wide variety of clinical practice environments, including acute care settings, health screening clinics, acute and chronic psychiatric facilities, homecare and hospice.
 The program offers numerous scholarships to matriculated nursing students.

 What degrees/certificates are available?